 Summary of Student Learning Outcomes

-During the 2014-15 academic year, the Environmental Sciences faculty formally assessed the student learning outcomes summarized in the attached annual report.
-Additional details can be found in the department assessment records.
+During the 2016-17 academic year, the Natural Sciences faculty formally assessed the student learning outcomes summarized in the annual program assessment report.
+Additional details can be found in department assessment records.